raynelz/raynelz/README.md

 ### Hi there 👋, I'm Zahar Litvinchuk
 #### A iOS developer from Russia 🇷🇺
-19 years dev from NUST MISIS 🏫
+20 years dev from NUST MISIS 🏫

-Skills: Swift / UIKit / SnapKit / SwiftUI / GCD / Async/await / MVN(C)

-- 🔭 I’m currently working at Sber
+- 🔭 I’m currently working at Eventify
 - 📫 How to reach me: zahar@raynelz.ru